Platform Vocabulary

 Payment prediction

-A payment prediction is an AI forecast of when a specific invoice is likely to be paid, based on the customer’s historical payment behavior, the invoice’s aging, and other signals in your portfolio.
-Each prediction includes a predicted pay date, a confidence level, and the reasoning behind the forecast.Payment predictions help you prioritize collection effort on invoices that the AI assesses as high-risk or unlikely to be paid on time.
-See payment predictions for details.
+A payment prediction is an AI forecast of when a specific invoice is likely to be paid, based on the customer’s historical payment behavior, the invoice’s aging, and other signals.

 Sequence